LuaRook/LuaRook/README.md

 <p align="left">I'm Rook, a Roblox Gameplay Programmer and Scripter.
 I strive to make the very best experiences that feel authentic to communities on the platform.</p>

-- 🔭 I’m currently working at Insightive LLC.
+- 🔭 I’m currently working at Sawhorse Interactive.
 - 👯 I’m looking to collaborate with a team of like-minded individuals.

 <h3 align="center">Learn More About Me:</h>